dynverse/competition/docs/description.md

     like state to a specialized state
   - Cell division, a process where cells replicate their DNA and split into two new cells
-  - Cell activate, a process where cells are activated by their environment and react to it
+  - Cell activation, a process where cells are activated by their environment and react to it

 There are several techniques to measure the current state of a cell.
-In this competition we focus on the activity of protein coding genes with a cell, which can be analyzed with *single-cell RNA-seq* technologies.
+In this competition we focus on the transcriptome of a cell, which can be analyzed with *single-cell RNA-seq* technologies.
 In the recent years these techniques have scaled up to being able to assess the expression (i.e. activity) of thousands of genes within tens of thousands of cells.

 The state of a cell often changes gradually, and so does its transcriptome.
 If you profile different cells that are all at different